Some people think that investing is expensive and costs a lot of money.

 If you want to become a regular investor, you have to invest regularly.

-At Spaceship our investments have long-term time horizons, which means we recommend customers plan to hold them for at least 7 years.
+At Spaceship our investments have long-term time horizons, which means we recommend customers plan to hold them for at least 3 to 7 years, depending on the portfolio you choose.
+Because the value of investments can go down as well as up, micro-investing is generally not suitable for short-term savings goals.

 And it doesn't have to be big bucks – because the point is that it adds up.